YuanHWang/YuanHWang.github.io/_pages/cv.md

 Teaching Experiences
 ======
+* Graduate Teaching Assistant (Acting Professor): The University of Arizona, Hydrology and Atmospheric Science
+* Jan, 2023 - May, 2023:
+  * Course: ATMO 170 Introduction to Weather and Climate
+  * Instructor: *Dr. Eyad Atallah*

 * Graduate Teaching Assistant: The University of Arizona, Hydrology and Atmospheric Science
 * Aug, 2022 - Dec, 2022:
   * Course: HWRS 350 Principles of Hydrology (Include HWRS 349A Online Session)